The Spires And Domes Of Prague

 In a short period of just ten years (1910-20), barely half a dozen architects bequeathed to Prague a unique legacy of buildings – mostly private homes and apartment blocks – that were influenced by the Cubist movement in art.
 Probably the best examples of Cubist style can be seen at Vysehrad – the Vysehrad citadel.
 Another example is the terrace of three houses at Rasinovo Quay no. 6-10, and the House of the Black Madonna which also houses the Museum of Czech Cubism.

 After the creation of Czechoslovakia in 1918, the architectural style was followed by a wave of excitement, influenced by new technology and materials, and by the streamlined forms of modern transportation such as cars and locomotives.
 Form and purpose were merged dramatically in a new movement that became known as Functionalism.
 Functionalist buildings were typified by their extreme geometric simplicity, clean lines, and the use of modern materials such as reinforced concrete, plate glass and steel.

 Good examples of this style include: Church of the Most Sacred Heart of Our Lord, Bata shoe store on Wenceslas Square and the vast Veletrzni Palace which was built as an exhibition space and is now home to Prague’s main gallery of modern art.
 Other Functionalist masterpieces include the Manes Gallery and Villa Muller and the Congress Centre in Vysehrad.

 Prague’s post-1989 architecture can be characterized as a mixture; some buildings quite out of keeping with their surroundings, some really ugly, and some amazingly attractive.
-The best example of new architecture is the Dancing Building on Rasinovo Quay.
+The best example of new architecture is the Dancing House on Rasinovo Quay.